r-delprete/algorithms-and-data-structures/graphs/dfs-with-scc.md

-    for adj_node in node.adj:                       // Iterate over the adjacent nodes of the current node if adj_node.color == white:                 // If the adjacent node is unvisited adj_node.parent = node                  // Set the parent of the adjacent node to the current node dfs_visit_1(node, stack)                // Recursively call dfs_visit_1 on the adjacent node
+    for adj_node in node.adj:                       // Iterate over the adjacent nodes of the current node if adj_node.color == white:                 // If the adjacent node is unvisited adj_node.predecessor = node             // Set the predecessor of the adjacent node to the current node dfs_visit_1(adj_node, stack)            // Recursively call dfs_visit_1 on the adjacent node

     node.color = black                              // Mark the node as fully processed (black) node.f = time + 1                               // Set the finish time of the node